Wampler Pedals: Artist collaborations and associated artists

 Wampler Pedals is known for a series of pedals they have created with various artists, starting with their collaboration with Brad Paisley.
 The Paisley collaboration began when Wampler threw a modified pedal onto the stage at a Brad Paisley concert and followed up with the artist's technician after the event.
 Wampler Pedals has developed three signature pedals for Paisley, including the Paisley Drive, the Paisley Drive Deluxe, and The Doctor (a pedal used to produce the album Wheelhouse).

-In addition to Paisley, the company has worked with Brent Mason as well as Tom Quayle for signature pedals.
+In addition to Paisley, the company has worked with Brent Mason as well as Cory Wong, Andy Wood, and Tom Quayle for signature pedals.
 Wampler pedals have been used by John Fogerty, Keith Urban, and Lance Lopez.

 Notable products

 Wampler has several notable products that have gained recognition in various ways.
 The Underdog, a limited run pedal created to raise money for a victim of breast cancer, gained exposure after it became a part of Brad Paisley's guitar rig.
 It was eventually incorporated into Wampler's Paisley Drive Deluxe.
-The company has also attracted negative attention with certain pedals, including the Pantheon, the Wampler take on a classic Marshall Bluesbreaker pedal.
-This pedal received some criticism from online forums when draft dealer copy was released that compared it to a popular pedal in short supply, the AnalogMan King of Tone.

 The company also had to change the names of a small number of their pedals due to name conflict issues.
 These include: